 - with 10 balls – 110cm x 140cm

-I used color 968, which is a playful rainbow colorway, but this blanket will look lovely in any of the other shades also.
-The color changing yarn is continuously drawing you in and wanting you to know which color is next.
+I used a playful rainbow colorway, but this blanket will look lovely in any shades.
+Color changing yarn has this thing where it continuously drawing you in and wanting you to know which color is next.
+Just one more round….

 I have made a short video showing the steps involved to make my Merry-go-Round blanket.
 I show the first 3 rounds as well as the crab stitch edge.